intellinote/swagger-dsl/README.md

 into a task, assign it to others, start a discussion around it, add a file and share – with colleagues, managers, team members, customers, suppliers, vendors and even classmates.
-Since all of this is done in the context of Private and Public Workspaces, users retain end-to-end control, visibility and security.
+Since all of this is done in the context of private and public workspaces, users retain end-to-end control, visibility and security.

 For more information about Intellinote, visit